 The transmission fluid level can be checked with the dipstick or with the use of the shift selector display.
-For more information on how to use the shift selector display to check the transmission oil level, refer to "OIL LEVEL CHECK USING THE PUSHBUTTON SHIFT SELECTOR "on page 2 in Appendix B. The transmission fluid level dipstick is accessible through the engine compartment rear door and is located on the left side of the engine.
+For more information on how to use the shift selector display to check the transmission oil level, refer to the Allison transmission Appendix.

+The transmission fluid level dipstick is accessible through the engine compartment rear door and is located on the left side of the engine.
 To check the transmission fluid level, a "cold check" and a "hot check" must be performed.
 A cold check must be made when the transmission fluid is between 60° F and 120° F (16° C and 50° C).